upnextinc/upnext/README.md

 # Up Next

-See your day at a glance.
-Integrated with your calendar so you can see and join your meetings from the menu bar.
-Up Next works with Zoom, Google Meet, and more.
-All supported platforms are [listed here](https://github.com/ellenli/up-next/issues/51) (with more to come).
+See and join your meetings from the menu bar.
+Connects with your calendar and works with Zoom, Google Meet, Cisco Webex, and more.
+All supported platforms are [listed here](https://github.com/ellenli/upnext/issues/51) (with more to come).

 Up Next is in active development.
 Built for macOS 10.12+. **Get the latest version from the [App Store](https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12).** :v: